pgRouting/pgrouting/src/max_flow/doc/pgr_edmondsKarp.rst

    ****************************************************************************

-.. _pgr_maxFlowEdmondsKarp:
+.. _pgr_edmondsKarp:

-pgr_maxFlowEdmondsKarp - Proposed
+pgr_edmondsKarp - Proposed
 ============================================

 Synopsis
 -------------------------------------------------------------------------------

-``pgr_maxFlowEdmondsKarp`` — Calculates the flow on the graph edges that maximizes the flow from the sources to the targets using Push Relabel Algorithm.
+``pgr_edmondsKarp`` — Calculates the flow on the graph edges that maximizes the flow from the sources to the targets using Push Relabel Algorithm.

 .. include:: ../../proposedNext.rst